llm-d-incubation/llm-d-infra/quickstarts/docs/getting-started-inferencing.md

 **_NOTE:_** If you’re unsure which to use—start with port-forward as its the most reliable and easiest.
 For anything shareable, use Ingress/Route.
 Use LoadBalancer if your provider supports it and you just need raw L4 access.

 **_NOTE:_** It should also be noted that you can use other platform specific networking options such as Openshift Routes.
-However this is obviously platform dependent and can also cause externalities.
-When benchmarking the `pd-dissaggregation` example with OCP routes we noticed that Openshift Networking was enforcing timeouts on gateway requests, which, under heavy load affected our results.
+When benchmarking the `pd-disaggregation` example with OCP routes we noticed that Openshift Networking was enforcing timeouts on gateway requests, which, under heavy load affected our results.
 If you wish to use a platform dependent option with a benchmarking setup ensure to check your platform docs.

 Each of these paths should export the `${ENDPOINT}` environment variable which we can send requests to.

-### Port-forward to Localhost
+### Port-forward to a gateway on cluster

-Given a `$NAMESPACE` you can grab your gateway service name with the following.
+For gateway providers that install into the cluster you can port forward to the gateway deployment directly.

 ```bash
 GATEWAY_SVC=$(kubectl get svc -n "${NAMESPACE}" -o yaml | yq '.items[] | select(.metadata.name | test(".*-inference-gateway(-.*)?$")).metadata.name' | head -n1)
 ```

 **_NOTE:_** This command assumes you have one gateway in your given `${NAMESPACE}`, even if you have multiple it will only grab the name of the first gateway service in alphabetical order.
-If you are running multiple quickstarts in a singular namespace, you will have to explicitly set your `$GATEWAY_SVC` by listing services, finding the right one and exporting it, ex:
+If you are running multiple gateway deployments in a single namespace, you will have to explicitly set your `$GATEWAY_SVC` to the appropriate gateway endpoint.

 ```bash
 k get services